-Speechless is a lovely short story about two lonely men – one who’s afflicted with aphasia after developing it from a vehicular accident and the other is a one-eyed machinist simply drifting through life with a disdainful cat as his lone companion – looking for someone to love that held no judgment over their condition.
+Speechless is a lovely short story about two lonely men – one who’s afflicted with aphasia after developing it from a vehicular accident.
+The other is a one-eyed machinist simply drifting through life with a disdainful cat as his lone companion.
+Both are looking for someone to love that holds no judgment over their condition.

-As Travis walks home everyday, he passes the handsome guitar player Drew sitting on his front steps.
-As days passed, Travis mustered the courage to approach Drew whom he learned couldn’t really speak because of aphasia.
-This didn’t deter Travis on getting closer with Drew until their friendship blossoms into romance.
-Due to his financial situation, Travis must relocate in order to keep his job but that left him no choice but to leave Drew.
+As Travis walks home every day, he passes the handsome guitar player Drew sitting on his front steps.
+As days passed, Travis mustered the courage to approach Drew, whom he learned he couldn’t speak because of aphasia.
+This didn’t deter Travis from getting closer to Drew until their friendship blossoms into romance.
+Due to his financial situation, Travis must relocate to keep his job, leaving him no choice but to leave Drew.
 But what exactly is more important for Travis?

-I totally loved the tenderness of the story’s narration.
-There’s something very beautiful about this couple.
+I loved the tenderness of the story’s narration.
+There’s something extraordinary about this couple.
 It’s like fate has put them together to be each other’s rock.
-The inability of Drew to talk may seem like a challenge at first but I guess, it was the reason that made them much closer.
-You know that people truly care about you if they can see beyond such limitations.
-I never knew that this couple has their own story until I read Astounding! – the most recent release of the author.
+The inability of Drew to talk may seem like a challenge at first, but I guess it was the reason that made them much closer.
+You know that people genuinely care about you if they can see beyond such limitations.
+I never knew that this couple has their own story until I read Astounding! – the author’s most recent release.
 I’ve met them first in Bone Dry (the third book of the Bones series) and have been wondering about their story.
-So glad that I finally get a hold of this.
+So glad that I finally got a hold of this.

 I very much recommend this one for readers looking for some nice and tender love story.